nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 # Or use the API bulk delete endpoint
 curl -X DELETE http://localhost:8000/api/tasks

+# Or use the frontend "Delete All Tasks" button with confirmation

 # Or drop and recreate the database
 docker compose exec mysql mysql -u root -prootpassword -e "DROP DATABASE taskmanager; CREATE DATABASE taskmanager;"